vinirossa/software-engineering/design-patterns.md

 ###  Abstract Factory

-Creates an instance of several families of classes
+Provide an interface for creating families of related or dependent objects without specifying their concrete classes and compromising the final objects.

+**Examples:**
+- Kits
+- Multiplatform Toolkits

 ###  Builder